 Lemon, orange, and grapefruit produce a pleasant smoky flavor that tastes well on beef, fish, pork, and poultry.

-Pecan – mild flavor that is much like hickory.
+The mild flavor is much like hickory.
 You can use it for cheese, pork, beef, and poultry.

 Whether you have a Dakota fire pit on your campsite or an above-ground fire pit on your patio, you can cook and grill any kind of meat, vegetables, e.t.c.